Vegad-uday/Smart-Attendance-System/README.md

 ## Project Overview

-The **Smart Attendance System** is a project designed to streamline and automate the process of recording attendance using advanced technologies like facial recognition and biometric fingerprint scanning.
+The **Smart Attendance System** is a project designed to streamline and automate the process of recording attendance using advanced technologies like facial recognition .
 This system is ideal for educational institutions and organizations, aiming to optimize the teaching-learning time by reducing manual efforts and errors associated with traditional attendance methods.

 ## Key Features